nadeaujonny/nadeaujonny.github.io/projects/excel-superstore-analysis/index.md

   <hr>

-  <h2>Conclusion</h2>
+  <h3>Conclusion</h3>
   <p>
-    This Excel project demonstrates an end-to-end analytics workflow: importing raw retail data, transforming it with Power Query, building pivot-driven analysis, and delivering a polished, interactive dashboard optimized for stakeholder reporting.
-The final dashboard enables fast profit-based exploration by time (year/month) and highlights key performance drivers such as the most profitable sub-categories, top-performing states, segment profitability, and the products most impacted by returns.
+    This project demonstrates an end-to-end Excel analytics workflow: importing raw retail data, transforming it with Power Query, building pivot-driven analysis, and delivering a polished, interactive dashboard optimized for stakeholder reporting.
+The final dashboard supports fast profit-based exploration by time and surfaces key profitability drivers (category mix, region performance, segment efficiency) along with the revenue/profit impact of returns.
   </p>

 </details>